-National PTA Reflections Contest Info
+National PTA Reflections Contest Congratulations to 2 WMS Students

-Summary: This year's theme for the National Reflections Contest is "Accepting Imperfection"
+Summary : This year\'s theme for the National Reflections Contest was \"Accepting Imperfection\"

-PTA Reflections Entries Were Due Dec.
-3
+PTA Reflections Entries Advancing

 Theme: Accepting Imperfection

-This theme serves as a powerful reminder that our flaws and mistakes are just as much a part of us as our strengths and are a natural and beautiful part of being human.
+This theme serves as a powerful reminder that our flaws and mistakes are just as much a part of us as our strengths and are a natural and beautiful part of being human.Submit an original work of art for this year’s National PTSA Reflections contest!
+Submissions need to be emailed to kbgermann@seattleschool.org.
+Include your parent/guardian’s email in the email.

 All students can submit an original piece of art in any of the 6 Arts Categories.
 Because “Accepting Imperfection” is a personal experience and concept, there are endless possibilities for artistic expression across the PTA Reflections arts categories: